-- Obtaining the sample If you decide to have genetic testing, we will draw 1-4 tubes of blood (about 2-8 tablespoons) or collect a saliva sample, depending on which genetic test(s) are being performed.
-From time to time, there are technical problems that could mean that we need an additional sample.
-Having to give a new sample does not mean that your test results were abnormal. - Accuracy of testing Genetic test results are as accurate as possible.
-However, as with any laboratory test, the results may not be 100% accurate. - Receiving your test results Some people would like to meet in person to learn their test results when they are available.
+• Obtaining the sample

+If you decide to have genetic testing, we will draw 1-4 tubes of blood (about 2-8 tablespoons) or collect a saliva sample, depending on which genetic test(s) are being performed.
+From time to time, there are technical problems with the laboratory analysis that could mean that we need an additional sample.
+Having to give a new sample does not mean that your test results were abnormal.
+This will rarely occur.

+• Accuracy of testing

+Genetic test results are as accurate as possible.
+However, as with any laboratory test, the results may not be 100% accurate.

+• Receiving your test results

+Some people would like to meet in person to learn their test results when they are available.
 Others would prefer to learn their test results over the phone, with the option of coming in for a follow-up appointment after that.
 It is important for you to consider how you would like to discuss the test results.
-In either case, we strongly encourage you to bring someone with you or have someone available to you if you learn your results over the phone. - Psychological and emotional support Genetic testing can be stressful.
-Some people may find preparing for testing and coping with genetic test results to be very distressing.
-If you feel that the testing process is causing you major distress, you may choose to decline or delay genetic testing.
+In either case, we strongly encourage you to bring someone with you or have someone available to you if you learn your results over the phone.

+• Psychological and emotional support

+Genetic testing can be stressful for people, and some individuals may find preparing for testing and coping with genetic test results to be very distressing.
+If you feel that the testing process is causing you major distress, you may choose to decline or postpone genetic testing.
 If your healthcare providers become concerned about your emotional health, they may suggest that you take extra time before continuing with the analysis, or ask that you speak with a psychologist, psychiatrist or social worker that works with our program.
-Members of our staff are available to help you throughout the testing process as well as after test results are available, including our team of mental health professionals. - Keep in touch With the rapid pace of medical research, new discoveries may lead to expanded genetic testing options in the future.
-How we interpret your genetic test result may also change as new information becomes available.
-It is important that you contact us every so often for updated information.
-We also encourage you to visit our website (www.massgeneral.org/ccra) for updates on genetic testing.
+Members of our staff are available to help you throughout the testing process as well as after test results are available, including our team of mental health professionals.

+• Keep in touch

+With the rapid pace of medical research, new discoveries may lead to expanded genetic testing options in the future.
+In addition, our interpretation of your genetic test result may change as new information becomes available.
+It is important that you contact us every so often for updated information that may be relevant to you.
-What laws protect me from discrimination based on my genetic test result?

-Below, we have described some of the laws that relate to genetic testing and discrimination.
-You should not rely on this summary to decide on whether to have genetic testing.
-If you are concerned about possible uses of the results of a genetic test, contact an attorney.
+CANCER CENTER

+How am I protected against genetic discrimination?

+There has been concern about confidentiality in genetic testing, including the possibility of insurance discrimination.

-State Law: In Massachusetts, a law prevents most health insurers and employers from using genetic test results to make decisions about health care coverage or employment.
-This law applies to genetic testing done to identify genes or inherited or acquired (developed at some point in life) genetic changes.
-This law does not protect the result of a genetic test done to diagnose an existing disease, illness, or disorder.
-The law does not prevent the disclosure of genetic test results for life insurance, disability insurance or long-term care insurance.
-More than 40 states (including all the New England states) have laws that address the use of genetic test results.
+State Law: Massachusetts passed a law in August of 2000 that prevents most health insurers and employers from using genetic testing information to make decisions about coverage or employment.
+More than 40 states (including all of the New England states) now have laws that provide some level of protection for gene test results.